 prove a bit challenging given the "different" nature of such a

 program (management of queues, events, state of the queuing system and

 of the simulation, etc.) Also, a number of homework assignments will

-Map/Reduce on Hadoop.
-While you are free to use any programming language or
+require programming using threads.
+While you are free to use any programming

-environment that you deem appropriate, the recommended language is Java and the
+language or environment that you deem appropriate, the recommended language is

 Homework assignments may be fairly long, each taking an average of 4 hours to complete